-Hairy willow-herb (e. hirsutum) has showier blooms closer to fireweeds.
+Hairy willow-herb (E. hirsutum) has showier blooms closer to fireweeds.
 It’s a rare find in Haliburton, Ontario.
 You might find it in low wet waste areas.
-You’re more likely to find the quainter flowered fringed willow-herb (e. ciliatum) which is common in damp open areas, and in moist roadside ditches.
-Its closest lookalike is purpleleaf (e. coloratum), another rare find here on swamp edges or perhaps disturbed roadsides.
-Uncommon here in damp ditches and open sedge and grass areas is narrow-leaved willowherb (e. leptophyllum).
-Another rare here is marsh willowherb (e. palustre).
+You’re more likely to find the quainter flowered fringed willow-herb (E. ciliatum) which is common in damp open areas, and in moist roadside ditches.
+Its closest lookalike is purpleleaf (E. coloratum), another rare find here on swamp edges or perhaps disturbed roadsides.
+Uncommon here in damp ditches and open sedge and grass areas is narrow-leaved willowherb (E. leptophyllum).
+Another rare here is marsh willowherb (E. palustre).
+They make for quite the game of hide and seek or treasure seek.

 There are other species that share the name.
 Occasionally, skullcap is called hooded willow herb.
 And purple loosestrife is sometimes called purple willow herb.